mjkrause/data-portal-summary-stats/README.md

 ```

 ### 3. Deploy the service
 We use AWS's ECS container orchestration service to run the container.
-To deploy the service
+We use Terraform to
-it we use Terraform.
-The main Terraform script `./infra/fargate.tf` relies on
+deploy the service.
+The main Terraform script, `./infra/fargate.tf`, relies on the script
-`./infra/variables.tf`, which needs to be created first.
+`./infra/variables.tf`, which needs to be created first prior to deploying.

 Be sure to have filled in all values in `environment`, then execute `./config.sh` from the project
 root (be sure utility [`jq`](https://stedolan.github.io/jq/) is installed).
 This writes